gengjia0214/AIRoti/index.md

 [[_learn more..._]](background.md)

-## WATCH THE DEMO!

-__A [demo video](https://youtu.be/5gOE0NdaSRs) of the prototype system is now available!__

-The demo video was generated based on the integration of models developed so far:
+## Project Milestones

+[Aug.
+2019] The project was proposed and initiated!

+[Nov.
+2019] The first batch of data was collected and annotated!

+[Dec.
+2019] Project framework and structural pipelines were developed and implemented.
+Progress include:
 - Simple median-based background subtraction for making object proposals
 - Object classification based on ensemble of weak classifiers trained on evolutionary constructed features
 - IOU tracking and feature matching-based object re-identification.

-For next phase, the focus will be on making the system faster and more accurate, including:
+[Jan.
+2020] **The project was sponsored by Microsoft Azure AI for Earth Computing Grant!** The first deep learning model was implemented and tested.

+[Feb.
+2020] **The project was presented at the Aquaculture America 2020 in Hawaii, HL, USA.**

+[Coming soon...]
 - Collect and annotate more data.
+- Try all kinds of things to optimize the deep learning model.
 - Annotate several videos for evaluating the performance of the rotifer tracking and re-identification models.
-- Develop deep learning models to achieve better classification accuracy and faster test-time speed.
 - Evaluate and improve the object tracking and re-identification model.
 - Develop a model to infer the true class of the tracked objects based on tracking history.
 - More ideas later...

+## WATCH THE DEMO!

+__A [demo video](https://youtu.be/5gOE0NdaSRs) of the prototype system is now available!__

 ## PROJECT BLOGs

 ### BLOG#1 - More About Rotifers and A Glimpse of the Rotifer Dataset